British Values Statement

 - Tolerance of those of different faiths and beliefs.

-At Osbaldwick Primary School we are committed to serving our community and local area.
+At Osbaldwick Primary Academy we are committed to serving our community and local area.
 We model and consistently reinforce British Values in the following ways:

 - We actively promote values, virtues and ethics that shape our pupils’ character and moral perspective.